 Wifi, power-sliding doors and optional factory swivel seats give the Transit lots of bonus points in our book.
 FordPass Connect is a 4G LTE HotSpot system that allows up to 10 devices, and the FordPass app allows owners to stop, start, lock and unlock the vehicle.
 For even more convenience, the power-sliding doors can be controlled through the key fob—chivalry with the touch of a button.

-One thing that will most likely attract adventurers is the almost endless amount of upgrades and accessories that are coming out for the Transit platform—When added, accessories like our Transit Roof Racks, Ladders, and Galleys make the 2020 Ford Transit AWD an adventure van worth considering.
+One thing that will most likely attract adventurers is the almost endless amount of upgrades and accessories that are coming out for the Transit platform—When added, accessories like our Transit Roof Racks, Ladders, Side Steps, Galleys, and our ever popular Low Pro Ford Transit Roof Rack make the 2020 Ford Transit AWD an adventure van worth considering.

 With so many upgrades and options, the new Ford Transit AWD is sure to continue dominating the market in 2020 and beyond.